spacerest/spacerest.github.io/_posts/2016-01-09-whats-jekyll.markdown

 categories: jekyll
 ---

-hey again! in my first post, i breezed over some stuff to lay down an intro to where i'm at right now. in this post, i'd like to explore my understanding of this generator i'm using, [jekyll](https://jekyllrb.com).
+In my first post, I breezed over some stuff to lay down an intro to where I'm at right now.
+In this post, I'd like to explore my understanding of this generator I'm using, [jekyll](https://jekyllrb.com).

-some questions i'd like to answer in this post are:
+Some questions I'd like to answer in this post are:

-1. what's its story? who made it, when, and why?
+1. What's its story? who made it, when, and why?
-2. how does it work?
+2. How does it work?
-3. what are the different ways of utilizing it?
+3. What are the different ways of utilizing it?
-4. what are its limitations?
+4. What are its limitations?

-sources:
+Sources:

-[jade dominguez's 'introduction'](http://jekyllbootstrap.com/lessons/jekyll-introduction.html) *an article that gives a concise overview of jekyll, more or less explaining what to understand before jumping in with jekyll bootstrap, specifically*
+[Jade Dominguez's 'Introduction'](http://jekyllbootstrap.com/lessons/jekyll-introduction.html) *an article that gives a concise overview of jekyll, more or less explaining what to understand before jumping in with jekyll bootstrap, specifically*